 Align a starting straight line to the flat edge on the outside of the tool.

 Add a center dot to denote your vertex, in the gap at the center of the arc tool.

 Add a dot at the angle you wish to draw.
 If measuring, find the angle where the line to be measured intersects.

 Slide away The Pocket Scientist and use the straight edge to connect your dots and complete your angle.

-The through holes lines up with major inch and centimeter markings are for drawing arcs and circles of the corresponding radii.
+The through-holes lined up with major inch and centimeter markings are for drawing arcs and circles of the corresponding radii like a compass.